Oceanbugenimana/oceanbugenimana/README.md

 ---

-# 💫 About Me
+## 💫 About Me

-I'm a **Software Developer**, and **Building AI-Powered SaaS**, **Enterprise Systems & Modern Digital Products** passionate about building software that solves real business problems.
+I'm a Software Engineer passionate about building scalable web applications, mobile apps, AI-powered solutions, enterprise software, and SaaS products that solve real-world business challenges.

-I specialize in designing scalable systems, AI-powered applications, enterprise software, and cloud-ready SaaS products.
+From frontend experiences to backend architecture, APIs, databases, and cloud deployment, I enjoy transforming ideas into secure, high-performance digital products that people love to use.

-I transform ideas into modern digital experiences that are fast, secure, responsive, and built for growth.
+I believe great software isn't just about writing code—it's about creating reliable, scalable, and impactful solutions.

 ---